cheeseweasel/amz_sp_api/lib/merchant-fulfillment-api-model/docs/MerchantFulfillmentApi.md

 require 'merchant-fulfillment-api-model'

 api_instance = AmzSpApi::MerchantFulfillmentApiModel::MerchantFulfillmentApi.new
-body = AmzSpApi::MerchantFulfillmentApiModel::GetAdditionalSellerInputsRequest.new # GetAdditionalSellerInputsRequest | Request schema for GetAdditionalSellerInputs operation.
+body = AmzSpApi::MerchantFulfillmentApiModel::GetAdditionalSellerInputsRequest.new # GetAdditionalSellerInputsRequest | The request schema for the `GetAdditionalSellerInputs` operation.

 begin